oracle-cne/ocne/doc/cluster-management/olvm.md

 and the required namespace, credential Secret, CA ConfigMap, and CsiDriver resources are created.
 See [ovirt-csi-driver usage example](https://github.com/oracle-cne/ovirt-csi-driver/blob/master/docs/usage-example.md).

-Following is the structure of the config showing the default values:
+Following is the structure of the ovirt-csi-driver configuration, showing the default values:
 ```
 providers:
   olvm: